Dr & Mrs J D Olav Kerr Charitable Trust No 2

 What They Don't Fund

-The trust does not specify explicit exclusions, but operates at trustee discretion.
+The trust does not fund individuals.
+It does not specify other explicit exclusions, but operates at trustee discretion.
 Given the historical focus on military, medical, and youth organisations, applicants outside these core areas should carefully consider alignment with the trust's mission and values.

 Ready to write a winning application for Dr & Mrs J D Olav Kerr Charitable Trust No 2?